elliotnash/TuxBubbles/README.md

 # TuxBubbles

-A native client for BlueBubbles, written in Vala with LibAdwaita and GTK4
+A native Linux client for BlueBubbles, written in Vala with LibAdwaita and GTK4